oracle-livelabs/common/sample-livelabs-templates/create-labs/labs/4-labs-github-merge-commit-pullrequest/4-labs-github-merge-commit-pullrequest.md

 * Commit your changes
 * Request for a review
 * Test your content
-* Create a Pull Request to upload your content to main
+* Create a Pull Request to upload your content to the main branch

 ### What Do You Need?
 * Git Environment Setup